 The Vanguard was the successor of the Viscount.
 The Viscount also has oval cabin windows and stabilisers with dihedral.
 The nacelles have ring shaped air intakes as well.
 Contrary to the Vanguard it has a less streamlined nose and with the cockpit popping out.
 The vertical stabiliser is curved from dorsal fin to the back.

-The Soviet counterpart of the Electra and Vanguard can best be recognised by the round cabin windows and four wheels on the main landing gear, apart from other differences.
+The Soviet counterpart of the Electra and Vanguard can best be recognised by the round cabin windows and four wheels on the main landing gears, apart from other differences.
 The fuselage is round.